 What to Serve with this Salmon Recipe

 I like to serve a vegetable and a starch with this baked salmon.
-Some options for the veggie are roasted broccoli, roasted carrots, green beans or a spinach salad.
+Some options for the veggie are roasted broccoli, green beans or a spinach salad.
 Instant Pot mashed potatoes, roasted potatoes, Instant Pot baked potatoes and brown rice are also perfect side dishes for salmon.

 More Salmon Recipes